Guilherme Queiróz

-Guilherme de Queiróz Gonçalves (born 23 May 1990), known as Guilherme Queiróz, is a Brazilian footballer who plays for Vitória as a forward.
+Guilherme de Queiróz Gonçalves (born 23 May 1990), known as Guilherme Queiróz, is a Brazilian footballer who plays for Brusque as a forward.

 Club career

 Born in Novo Horizonte, São Paulo, Guilherme Queiróz graduated with Atlético Sorocaba's youth setup.
 In 2010, he moved to Monte Azul, and made his professional debut on 6 March, coming on as a late substitute in a 1–1 away draw against Bragantino for the Campeonato Paulista championship.

-In 2011 Guilherme Queiróz joined Mirassol, but after appearing sparingly he signed for Grêmio Novorizontino in 2013, after a short spell at José Bonifácio.
-On 9 July 2014 he was loaned to Juventude, in Série C.
+In 2011, Guilherme Queiróz joined Mirassol, but he signed for Grêmio Novorizontino in 2013 after appearing sparingly a short spell at José Bonifácio.
+On 9 July 2014, he was loaned to Juventude, in Série C.

 On 13 May 2015 Guilherme Queiróz moved to another club in the third level, Portuguesa.
 He scored 12 goals in only 18 appearances, being the division's top scorer as his side missed out promotion in the quarter-finals.

 On 17 December 2015 Guilherme Queiróz signed a contract with Série A club Figueirense, after being released by Lusa.
 He made his debut in the competition on 15 May, replacing Ferrugem in the half-time of a 0–0 home draw against Ponte Preta.

 After being rarely used at Figueira, Queiróz subsequently represented Paraná and São Bento before returning to Portuguesa on 20 May 2017.